-Some OTAs work with adults, teaching them how to work around lost motor skills.
-Others work with patients of any age who have learning disabilities, behavioral problems, cerebral palsy, Down syndrome or other disabilities.
-For example, an occupational therapy assistant could use play activities as a way to teach a child coordination and socialization skills.
+Some OTAs work with adults, teaching them how to regain lost motor skills.
+Others work with children or patients of any age who have learning disabilities, behavioral problems, cerebral palsy, Down syndrome or other physical or mental disabilities.
+For example, an occupational therapy assistant could use play activities to teach a child coordination and socialization skills.

 - Evaluate patient abilities

 - Consult with occupational therapist to find the most effective activity or rehabilitation program

 - Assist patients with therapeutic activities, such as stretches and other exercises

 - Ensure patients are doing exercises correctly and encourage them to keep going

 - Teach patients exercise and therapy programs to be done at home, including use of equipment